isaac8069/Roommates/README.md

 * Create a profile view
     * The ability to update profile information
     * The ability to delete profile
-* Stretch Goal 3
+* Add a comments section for apartment seekers to express interest in listing
+* Add a favorites for apartment seekers

 ## Any Potential Roadblocks
-* Creating a tag by finding an apartment via the association models
+* Finding an apartment and creating a tag to be added to that apartment via the association models
+    * The cotroller/routes for this functionality
 * Finding all apartments associated to a tag
+    * The cotroller/routes for this functionality